PostgreSQL Create Table IF NOT EXISTS

 Postgres throws an error stating that the targeted table already exists in the database.

-From the previous example, it is clear that Postgres will throw an error while creating an existing table.
-This example will demonstrate how to avoid the “relation already exists” error:
+From the above example, it is clear that Postgres throws an error while creating an existing table.
+The following code will demonstrate how to avoid the “relation already exists” error:

 Conclusion